varshahindupur09/varshahindupur09/README.md

 📧 Gmail: varsha.hindupur@gmail.com
 🔗 LinkedIn: [linkedin.com/in/varsha-hindupur](https://www.linkedin.com/in/varsha-hindupur/)

+## Currently Collaborating on:
+Creating Uber From Scratch: (https://github.com/varshahindupur09/uber-ride-api) This project seeks to develop an open-source, customizable ride-hailing simulation platform similar to Uber.
+The objective is to offer a tool for researchers, students, and industry professionals to experiment with ride-hailing algorithms, study system dynamics, and drive innovation in urban mobility.

 ## 📂 Notable Projects

 <strong>Topic:</strong> Backend Engineering, Data Engineering, Data Science, Data Visualization, Data Analysis:<br />